Small Milkweed Bug - Lygaeus kalmii

 Small Milkweed Bug

 Milkweed bugs have few predators because they concentrate in their bodies bad tasting compounds found in the sap of milkweed plants.
-The bugs use their bright colors to advertise their bad taste.
-Inexperienced birds that taste their first milkweed bug are unlikely to try to eat another orange and black insect, such as a Monarch or Viceroy butterfly.
+The bugs use their bright colors to advertise to predators their toxic nature, exactly like monarch butterflies.